 According to Labor Department statistics in the US, more than 1.1 million secretaries vanished from the job market between 2000 to 2010.
-Smart softwares like GotoMeeting lets the boss schedule the calls and arrange the meetings themselves.
+Smart software like GotoMeeting lets the boss schedule the calls and arrange the meetings themselves.

 9. Real Estate Agents

-Online portals like ZIllow and Trulia allows comprehensive search of all the properties available and sites like StreetAdvisor tell you everything you need to know about the neighborhood.
+Online portals like ZIllow and Trulia allow comprehensive search of all the properties available and sites like StreetAdvisor tell you everything you need to know about the neighborhood.
 The analytics companies are releasing market forecasts, building business intelligence, etc by aggregating such data.

 10. Legal Assistants